|

 SIMPLE, FAST and EASY to prepare.

-What’s even more incredible is that I only gained 8 kg throughout my entire pregnancy, thanks to this list of 25 breakfast options for gestational diabetes.
+What’s even more incredible is that I only gained 8 kg throughout my entire pregnancy, thanks to this list of 25 easy and healthy breakfast options for gestational diabetes.

 You may be interested: 20 easy breakfast options (no eggs)